grafana/agent/docs/developer/release/README.md

 The processes described here are for v0.24.0 and above.

+# Release Cycle

+A typical release cycle is to have a Release Candidate published for at least 48 hours followed by a Stable Release.
+0 or more Patch Releases may occur between the Stable Release and the creation of the next Release Candidate.

 # Workflows

 Once a release is scheduled, a release shepherd is determined.
 This person will be